Anders-Stubberud/IT1901/docs/release_3/README.md

     - Information pane in category page

-      For first time user's the purpose of chosing categories may not be clear.
-Thus, we have implemented a pane in the category page which gives information regarding what the purpose of chosing a category is.
+      For first time user's the purpose of choosing categories may not be clear.
+Thus, we have implemented a pane in the category page which gives information regarding what the purpose of choosing a category is.

   - _Use of the API_